Steve Martin: Personal life

-In the late 1970s and early 1980s, Martin was in a relationship with Bernadette Peters, with whom he co-starred in The Jerk and Pennies from Heaven.
-He also dated Mary Tyler Moore and Karen Carpenter.
+At the beginning of his career in comedy, Martin dated writer and artist Eve Babitz, who suggested he dress in what became his trademark white suit.
+From 1977 to 1980, Martin was in a relationship with Bernadette Peters, with whom he co-starred in The Jerk and Pennies from Heaven.
+He also dated Karen Carpenter, Mary Tyler Moore and Anne Heche, who wrote about their relationship in her memoir.
 On November 20, 1986, Martin married actress Victoria Tennant, with whom he co-starred in All of Me and L.A.
 Story.
 They divorced in 1994.

 Martin went on a USO Tour to Saudi Arabia during Operation Desert Storm from October 14 to 21, 1990.
-Martin met with military service men and women all over the region signing thousands of autographs and posing for pictures.
+He met with military service men and women all over the region signing thousands of autographs and posing for pictures.
 "Everybody coming out here, giving up part of their lives for this effort.
 I had some time off, and I felt kind of bad just sitting there," Martin said, "so I came."

 On July 28, 2007, Martin married writer and former New Yorker staff member Anne Stringfield.
 Bob Kerrey presided over the ceremony at Martin's Los Angeles home.
 Lorne Michaels served as best man.
 The nuptials came as a surprise to several guests, who had been told they were coming for a party.
-In December 2012, Martin became a father at age 67 when Stringfield gave birth to their daughter.
+In December 2012, Martin became a father when Stringfield gave birth to their daughter.

 Martin has been an avid art collector since 1968, when he bought a print by Ed Ruscha.
 In 2001, the Bellagio Gallery of Fine Art presented a five-month exhibit of twenty-eight items from Martin's collection, including works by Roy Lichtenstein, Pablo Picasso, David Hockney, and Edward Hopper.
 In 2006, he sold Hopper's Hotel Window (1955) at Sotheby's for $26.8 million.
-In 2015, working with two other curators, he organized a show, "The Idea of North: The Paintings of Lawren Harris", to introduce Americans to Canadian painter and Group of Seven co-founder Lawren Harris.
+In 2015, working with two other curators, he organized an exhibition at the Museum of Fine Arts, Boston and several other locations called, "The Idea of North: The Paintings of Lawren Harris," featuring the works of Canadian painter and Group of Seven co-founder Lawren Harris.